 Sometimes when you make a craft you realize that the same technique can be applied to many different surfaces.
 For example, last week I shared a fun terrazzo heart that I made using adhesive vinyl.
 After making that heart, I realized that the same technique of cutting the vinyl into terrazzo shapes would be perfect for my white stand planter that I have.
 So after a little cutting and sticking, my planter got a fun and colorful makeover!
+Read on to find out how I created this DIY Terrazzo Stand Planter!

 I love that this project can both be done without the need for a vinyl cutter and that you can completely customize the color palette.
 Of course I went with all the colors, but you can easily make it with just pink or even in a black and white pattern.
 So many possibilities!